direclown/Darkfox-Launcher/README.md

 Darkfox Launcher README:

 This software is written by Blacklight447; it is free to distribute and modify.
-It is made for the people who want a comfortable way to access the darknet,
+It is made for the people who want a comfortable way to access the Darknet,
 without needing to change their configuration every time when switching to another network.
 Darkfox Launcher is portable software, this means that no installation is required.